-If you wish to make improvements or changes to your home at your own cost then you will need to fill out our Resident Improvement Application Form.
+If you wish to make improvements or changes to your home at your own cost, then you will need to complete our Resident Improvement Application Form.

 You will need written permission from us before you carry out any works.
 If this is not obtained:

 - You could be held liable for the costs of returning the property to its original condition.

 - You may also find yourself being liable if a visitor sustains an injury resulting from any unauthorised works carried out.